-- b) Credits transferred from programs completed in other universities will be considered on a case-by-case basis, subject to the approval of the departmental PG committee.
+- b) Credits transferred from programs completed in other universities will be considered on a case-by-case basis, subject to the approval of the departmental PG Committee.
 No UG courses can be used for credit transfer to the PhD program.
 Credits from no more than two PG courses can be transferred from outside the Department. - c) Students must obtain a grade B or above in each of the following UG courses or equivalent, subject to the approval of the PG Coordinator.
-Credits earned from the following UG courses cannot be counted toward the degree requirement: - COMP 3511 Operating Systems - COMP 3711 Design and Analysis of Algorithms - COMP 3721 Theory of Computation - d) Taking and passing ENGG 6770 Professional Development in Engineering and COMP 6770 Professional Development in Computer Science and Engineering for all full-time and part-time students.
-Part-time students may be exempted from a maximum of 50% of mini-workshops of ENGG 6770 and COMP 6770, subject to prior approval of the School and the Department respectively.
+Credits earned from the following UG courses cannot be counted toward the degree requirements: - COMP 3511 Operating Systems - COMP 3711 Design and Analysis of Algorithms - COMP 3721 Theory of Computation - d) Taking and passing ENGG 6770 Professional Development in Engineering and COMP 6770 Professional Development in Computer Science and Engineering for all full-time and part-time students.
+Students may be exempted from certain ENGG 6770 events, subject to prior approval of the School.
+Part-time students may be exempted from a maximum of 50% of mini-workshops of COMP 6770, subject to prior approval of the Department.
 Students are expected to complete the Professional Development courses in their first two years of study.
-Subject to the approval, part-time students may be given extension to complete the courses.
+Subject to approval, part-time students may be given extension to complete the courses.
 HKUST MPhil (CSE) graduates who have taken and passed ENGG 6770 before may be exempted from taking the same course, subject to prior approval from the Department Head and PG Coordinator. - e) Passing LANG 5001 Postgraduate English for Academic Purposes.
-Students can be exempted from taking LANG 5001 with the agreement of the Department Head and PG Coordinator. - f) The credits earned from ENGG 6770, COMP 6770 and LANG 5001 cannot be counted toward the credit requirements.
+Students can be exempted from taking LANG 5001 with the agreement of the Department Head and PG Coordinator.